kjbrum/stndp/README.md

 ## To-Do

 - ~~Add a `start` command~~
-    - Display past answers if the command is ran multiple times in the same day
+    - Ask the user if they want to re-answer the questions if the command is ran multiple times in the same day
 - ~~Add a `status` command that lists all the teams answers for the day~~
     - Options:
         - `--username`
         - `--date`
+- Add a `remove` command for deleting records
-- Add a command to post the status' to a Slack channel
+- Add a `slack-it` command to post the status' to a Slack channel

 ## License